kiwifruit02/Week-4-Final-Data-Cleaning-Assignment/README.md

 The Files included are:

 README.md (This file)

 run_analysis.R (The R script that actually runs the analysis.)

 CodeBook.md (Describes the variables and the data.)

+tidydata.txt (The second tidy data set with the average of each variable for each activity and each subject.)